hat-open/aimm/docs/server/index.rst

 subscription of the entire server.
-If the ``get_subscriptions`` function is provided, the component implementation will receive an instance of a :class:`aimm.server.common.ProxyClient`, which is an object with an interface similar to the regular Hat event client, but is actually notified of the new events by the real event client when events it subscribes to are received.
+If the ``get_subscriptions`` function is provided, the component implementation will receive an instance of a :class:`aimm.server.common.ProxyClient`, which is an object with an interface similar to the regular `Hat event client`_, but is actually notified of the new events by the real event client when events it subscribes to are received.
 It has the following signature: